 Do you love to travel to historical places?

 If your answer is yes then this article is for you.

-The Ahilya Fort is situated of Maheshwar a small but beautiful town of district charge in Madhya Pradesh the bank of holy river Narmada.
+The Ahilya Fort is situated in Maheshwar a small but beautiful town of district charge in Madhya Pradesh the bank of the holy river Narmada.
 Ahilya fort as this name shows, built by queen Ahilya bai Holker, the brave female ruler of the country, declared Maheshwer as her capital and built the Ahilya fort here Maheshwar city, about 100 km away from Indore is popular for its religious and historical importance.

 HISTORY OF AHILYA FORT